 - Clyst Vale reversible jacket or other outdoor coat.

-Click below for a document detailing the standard PE kit, with additional guidance regarding PE kit to be worn whilst the College is taking Covid-19 precautions.
+Click below for a document detailing the standard PE kit.

 All uniform and PE Kit can be purchased from Thomas Moore, Exeter.
 Thomas Moore offers both a personal service in their shop and also the opportunity to order on line at www.thomasmooretoymaster.co.uk.